 How the ear works

 The ear is a small but extremely complex organ, transforming all audible sounds into information for the brain to interpret.
 The delicate mechanisms that make up the are comprise of:

-The outer ear (the external ear and the ear canal).
-If you have ever wondered why an ear is shaped like it is there is a reason; the shape of your ear is designed to capture sound and direct it down our ear canal to the middle ear.
+The outer ear (external ear and ear canal): The ear is shaped like it is in order to capture sound and direct it down the ear canal to the middle ear

-The middle ear (the ear drum and three very small bones).
-The middle ear is made up of three tiny bones called ossicles; the hammer, the anvil and the stirrup which is also the smallest bone in a human body.
-They work together to amplify air sounds and together with the eardrum turn airborne sound-waves into physical sound-waves.
+The middle ear (ear drum and three tiny bones): The middle ear consists of three bones called ossicles – the hammer, the anvil and the stirrup.
+The latter is the smallest bone in the human body!
+Together with the ear drum they work to amplify air sounds and turn airborne soundwaves into physical soundwaves.

-The inner ear (the cochlea and auditory nerve).
-The cochlea is the shell shaped part of our inner ear; This is where the sounds we hear are processed by the inner ear (cochlea) and turned into electrical impulses and sent to the brain via the auditory nerve.
-These electrical impulses are sent to the brain which interprets the information into meaningful sounds such as speech and environmental sounds.
+The inner ear (cochlea and auditory nerve): The cochlea is the shell-shaped part of the inner ear and is where the sounds we hear are processed, turned into electrical impulses and sent to the brain via the auditory nerve.
+The brain then interprets the information into meaningful sounds, such as speech.

 “We also offer home visits for patients that are unable to come to us.
 A range of home visit services are available, call us to find out more or click HERE’

 “Lovely and friendly.
 Helped me amazingly remove my wax buildup comfortably.
 And offered to clean my other ear free of charge as it was only ever so slightly blocked.
 Highly recommend visiting here for your ear troubles.”

 A family-founded and family-run business who have been proudly serving Sussex for over 25 years.